Denmark in the Eurovision Song Contest 1964

 Denmark was represented at the Eurovision Song Contest 1964 with the song "Sangen om dig", composed by Aksel V. Rasmussen, with lyrics by Mogens Dam, and performed by Bjørn Tidmand.
 The Danish participating broadcaster, Danmarks Radio (DR), organised the Dansk Melodi Grand Prix 1964 in order to select its entry for the contest.
 In addition, DR was also the host broadcaster and staged the event at the Tivolis Koncertsal in Copenhagen, after winning the with the song "Dansevise" by Grethe and Jørgen Ingmann.

 Before Eurovision

-Dansk Melodi Grand Prix 1964
+Melodi Grand Prix 1964

 Danmarks Radio (DR) held the Dansk Melodi Grand Prix 1964 on 15 February at the Tivoli Concert Hall in Copenhagen, hosted by Bent Fabricius-Bjerre.
 Nine songs took part, with the winner chosen by postcard voting.
 Only the top 3 placings are known, and the fact that "Sangen om dig" would seem to have gained a comprehensive victory as it received 43.8% of all votes cast (102,171 out of 233,465).
 Former Danish representatives Gustav Winckler, Raquel Rastenni, and Dario Campeotto were all back for another try.